piotrl/github-profile-card/README.md

 # GitHub profile card

-Widget shows your profile form GitHub directly on your website!
+Widget shows your GitHub profile directly on your website!
-Show your current projects always up to date.
+Show your current projects — always up to date.

 ![Screenshot](./demo/screenshot.png)